charlieaustin37/charlieaustin37/README.md

-Hi, I’m Charlie Austin, an Applied Mathematics and Computer Science student at Texas A&M University.
+My name is Charlie Austin and I'm an Applied Mathematics and Computer Science student at Texas A&M University.

-I have experience coding in Python, C/C++, and R.
+I have experience with C/C++, Bash/Powershell, Python, and R.

 Here are my links: